OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/intro.md

 You start by creating a **Signup** screen.
 A signup screen usually requires users to enter a username and an email address.
 Security of your app and systems is essential.
 If your company has security requirements for logging into an app, you can use ODC Studio to create logic to register a user.
 Writing business logic lets you define the actions.
 For example, using logic, you can:

-* Create actions that send emails.
+* Create actions that send emails
-* Generate a verification code that gets included in the email to the user.
+* Generate a verification code that gets included in the email to the user
-* Verify the verification the user submits.
+* Verify the verification the user submits

 Verification codes enable you to confirm that the person registering has access to that email.
 In ODC, you can **create an email to send the verification code**.